dieterichlawson/hadoop_setup/README.md

 drwxr-xr-x  12 dlaw  wheel  408 Jun  4  2012 hadoop-2.0.0-cdh4.0.0
 drwxr-xr-x   3 dlaw  wheel  102 Jan 13 15:05 yarn_data
 ```
 Add a line to your `.bash_profile` to export a `YARN_HOME` environment variable. `YARN_HOME` should point to the `hadoop` link you made, which in turn points to the `hadoop-2.0.0-cdh4.0.0` folder.
-Don't forget to source it afterwards.
+Don't forget to source it afterwards and change "`$HOME/dev/cs246`" to your chosen directory if you need to.

 ```
 > echo 'export YARN_HOME=$HOME/dev/cs246/hadoop' >> ~/.bash_profile